- Divisions and Programs

 - Written information in other formats (large print, audio, accessible electronic formats, other formats)

 If you need these services, contact the Client Advocate.
-If you believe that DuPage County Health Department has failed to provide these services or has discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with the Client Advocate.
+If you believe that DuPage County Health Department has failed to provide these services or has discriminated in another way you can file a grievance with the Client Advocate.

-You can file a grievance in person or by mail, fax, or email.
+You can file a grievance over the phone, by mail, or email.
 If you need help filing a grievance, the Client Advocate is available to help you.

 Civil Rights Complaint